-Lake Neves in the Valli di Tures and Aurina is an ideal starting point for a hike along the Neves High Route.
+The Neves Reservoir in the Valli di Tures and Aurina valleys is an ideal starting point for a hike along the Neves High Route.

-Lake Neves, a reservoir, is located in the Valle dei Molini, a side valley of the Valli di Tures and Aurina, amidst the Zillertal Alps.
+Lake Neves, a reservoir, is located in the Valle dei Molini, a side valley of the Valli di Tures and Aurina.
 As it is accessible from the village of Lappago it is also known as Lake Lappago.
-The lake can be reached via a steep road (toll) only in summer, due to avalanche risk it is closed in winter.
+The lake can be reached via a steep toll road only in summer - due to avalanche risk it is closed in winter.

-The crystal clear Lake Neves arose in the 1960s and is today a popular destination as well as starting point for several mountain hikes.
-Some paths lead around the lake at about 1,900 m asl (approx. 1 hour walking time) but also higher up.
+The crystal clear lake at almost 1,900 m a.s.l. - "Neveser See" in German, "Lago di Neves" in Italian - arose in the 1960s.
+Nowadays a circular trail leads around it.
 Also the dam wall itself is walkable in summer.
-Behind the lake, majestic gigantic mountains of the Zillertal Alps rise, like the Punta Bianca (3,371 m asl), the Grande Mèsule (3,480 m asl) and the 3,420 m high Cima di Campo.
+Behind the lake, majestic gigantic mountains of the Zillertal Alps rise, like Mt.
+Punta Bianca (3,371 m a.s.l.), Mt.
+Gran Mèsule (3,480 m a.s.l.) and the 3,420 m high Cima di Campo.

-A hiking highlight is the Neves High Route, which proceeds above Lake Neves and offers gorgeous views on the alpine world of the Valle Aurina.
-Another popular destination is the Passo Ponte di Ghiaccio mountain hut at the homonymous ridge, a transition between the Val di Fundres and the Valle Aurina.
-From the lake, the hut is accessible within 2.5 hours.
+A hiking highlight is the Neves High Route, which proceeds above Lake Neves and offers gorgeous views on the alpine world of the Valle Aurina valley.
+Another popular destination is the Rif.
+Passo Ponte di Ghiaccio mountain hut at the homonymous ridge, a transition between the Val di Fundres and the Valle Aurina valleys.
+From the lake, the hut at 2,545 m a.s.l. is accessible within 2.5 hours.
 In winter, Lake Neves turns into a paradise for ski tourers.

 Altitude: 1,857 m asl